-POLICY GOAL 1.4: Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+POLICY GOAL 1.4: Mistake of age is not an available defense in child sex trafficking prosecutions.

 The harm caused by buyers and traffickers is not mitigated by the offender's apparent ignorance regarding the child victim's age, and the offender, not the child victim, should bear the risk of that mistake.
-As such, all state child sex trafficking and CSEC laws should clearly prohibit buyers and traffickers from asserting a mistake of age defense in a prosecution for those crimes in all cases involving minor victims who are under 18 years of age.
+As such, state law should clearly prohibit buyers and traffickers from asserting a mistake of age defense in prosecutions for child sex trafficking involving victims who are under 18 years of age.